 It’s no secret that The Mandalorian, a Disney Plus original series, has caught the attention of mainstream audiences.
-Following the adventures of a tough warrior character who chooses the unlikely path of caring for a small creature, both die-hard Star Wars fans and viewers fairly new to the fandom seem to be equally entranced with the series.
+The show follows the adventures of a tough warrior character who chooses the unlikely path of caring for a small, seemingly helpless creature.
+Both die-hard Star Wars fans and viewers new to the fandom seem to be equally entranced with the series.

 In fact, there’s something much deeper that audiences are connecting with: it’s the heart of foster care and adoption.
-This beautiful idea that someone who is not a parent by means of biology would take it upon themselves to look after a helpless, innocent child.
+This beautiful idea that someone who is not a parent by means of biology would take it upon themselves to look after a young, innocent child.
 Something inside of us connects to this idea and we are moved by the unexpected, compassionate nature of it.
 The moment we realize this bounty hunter has chosen to protect the very thing he was hired to capture, the story becomes something much bigger than science fiction.
 The Mandalorian explores the daring choice to love and protect what the world tells us we have no business loving and protecting.

 Now, you may be thinking this is a stretch.
 Indeed, this is quite an unorthodox depiction of what it means to be a foster parent.
 But, much like the show’s main character, foster parents face many unknowns throughout their journey.
-Although, instead of worrying about imperial officers hunting them down, foster parents in this universe walk on the edge of uncertainty wondering how long a child will be placed with them, if their biological children will get along with their new sibling, or if they’ll be able to have a positive impact on the placed child.
+Although, instead of worrying about imperial officers hunting them down, foster parents in this universe have a few different concerns.
+They wonder how long a child will be placed with them, if their biological children will get along with their new sibling, or if they’ll be able to have a positive impact on the placed child.

 Jasmyne Newman, Contributor